run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 ```
 The template places a default and limit on the available values for  _gpu_.

-Similarly, you can create a __training__ administration template by using the name `job-settings-training` instead.
+Similarly, you can create a __training__ administrative template by using the name `job-settings-training` instead.

 To store this template run: